oscar-system/Singular.jl/docs/src/noncommutative.md

 ## Polynomial Term Iterators

-For `GAlgebra`, `WeylAlgebra` and `ExteriorAlgebra`, the polynomials elements can be represented using commutative data structures, and the function `exponent_vectors` is repurposed for access to the individual exponents.
+For `GAlgebra`, `WeylAlgebra` and `ExteriorAlgebra`, the polynomials elements can be and are represented using commutative data structures, and the function `exponent_vectors` is repurposed for access to the individual exponents.

 **Examples**